radiantlogic-v8/documentation-new/documentation/architect-guide/getting-started-with-radiantone.md

 **Wizards**

-All Identity Service Wizards can be launched from the Wizards tab.
-Details on the usage of each wizard can be found in the [Identity Service Wizards](#identity-service-wizards) section.
+The Data Analysis tool and Global Identity Builder can be launched from the Wizards tab.
+Details on the usage of each can be found in the [Identity Service Wizards](#identity-service-wizards) section.

 **PCache Monitoring**